-Franklin University

-Sexual Assault Response Network of Central Ohio: 614-267-7020 www.lighthouse-services.com/franklin

-National Resources

-National Sexual Assault Hotline: 800-656-HOPE (4673) National Domestic Violence Hotline: 800-799-SAFE (7233)
+Franklin University Sexual Assault Response Network of Central Ohio: www.lighthouse-services.com/franklin 614-267-7020 National Domestic Violence Hotline: 800-656-HOPE (4673) 800-799-SAFE (7233) 800-TRY-NOVA (879-6682)

-National Organization for Victims Assistance: 800-TRY-NOVA (879-6682)

 F. Reporting under This Policy

 Reporting is vital.
 The University is committed to creating a culture of reporting by stressing the critical importance of the members of its community and the University's dependence on them as reporters.
 The University is obligated to follow up on all allegations and is able to respond formally to alleged incidents of discrimination, harassment, and sexual misconduct that occurred on campus, that were part of official University program or activity (regardless of location), or where the Complainant and Respondent are members of the University community.